dspieard/UselessIdeasApp/README.md

 ```

 install libraries
-for some reason flas-sqlalchemy did install with the requirements.txt.
+for some reason flas-sqlalchemy didn't install with the requirements.txt.
 If that happens install seperatly :).
 ```
 pip3 install -r requirements.txt
 sudo pip3 install flask flask-sqlalchemy